 - 2. In the Group Name field, specify a group name to uniquely identify this notification group. - 3.
 In the Recipients field, add a comma-separated list of email addresses.
-These are the addresses to which the notifications will be sent. - 4.
-In the Subject Line field, specify the subject line which will be added to every email sent by this notification group. - 5.
+These are the addresses to which the notifications are sent. - 4.
+In the Subject Line field, specify the subject line which are added to every email sent by this notification group. - 5.
 If required, select SMS (Use SMS encoding for this notification group). - 6.
 If you want to send information regarding the status of MySQL Enterprise Monitor to the recipients of this notification, select the MEM Admin checkbox.
-Only critical system messages will be included. - 7.
+Only critical system messages are included. - 7.
 Click Save Notification Group.